Preservation Rights

 This is a list of demands of sort, or perhaps a call to arms.
-It is what we think people who believe in mind uploading should be pushing for—a society in which they and their loved ones have a reasonable chance at reaching the future, and where the main obstacles to achieving that goal are real technical ones, and not legal roadblocks imposed by ignorance, prejudice or superstition.
-It rejects the current status quo where cryopreservations of doubtful efficacy are performed by unregulated institutions only after the declaration of legal death, and often after hours of postmortem ischemic damage [1]
+It is what we think people who believe in brain preservation should be pushing for—a society in which they and their loved ones have a reasonable chance at reaching the future, and where the main obstacles to achieving that goal are real technical ones, and not legal roadblocks imposed by ignorance, prejudice or superstition.
+It rejects the current status quo where cryopreservations of doubtful efficacy are performed by unregulated institutions only after the declaration of legal death, and often after hours of postmortem ischemic damage.*

 It is our individual unalienable right to choose death, or to choose the possibility of further life for our memories or identity, as desired.
 Under the appropriate conditions, it must also be our right to choose to undergo an uncertain medical procedure which may indeed shorten our life, but which we believe has the possibility of greatly extending it, in quality as well as in duration.
 In particular: